zhang-haozhe/LeetcodeSolutions/README.md

-# 67. Add Binary
+# 125. Valid Palindrome
 Easy

-Given two binary strings, return their sum (also a binary string).

-The input strings are both non-empty and contains only characters 1 or 0.
+Given a string, determine if it is a palindrome, considering only alphanumeric characters and ignoring cases.

+Note: For the purpose of this problem, we define empty string as valid palindrome.

 Example 1:

-Input: a = "11", b = "1"
+Input: "A man, a plan, a canal: Panama"
-Output: "100"
+Output: true
 Example 2:

-Input: a = "1010", b = "1011"
+Input: "race a car"
-Output: "10101"
+Output: false

-Constraints:

-Each string consists only of '0' or '1' characters.
-1 <= a.length, b.length <= 10^4
-Each string is either "0" or doesn't contain any leading zero.

 # Solution: